 The online learning tool can inspire you and serve as a basis for your organization’s online as well as printed resources.

-Register and start exploring the site.
+Click below to start exploring the site.

 This training uses the Knowledge, Attitudes, Skills (KAS) format for learning outcomes.
 Our goal is to ensure that the training not only provides sponsorship group members with the information they need to succeed, but also addresses the attitudes and values that may influence how they approach sponsorship.
 It also supports the development of skills sponsorship group members need to fulfil their roles.